liownahum/ip/README.md

-# Grow-er project template
+# Grower

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+Grower is a Java task management application.
 Given below are instructions on how to use it.

 ## Setting up in Intellij